memegauste/KenOS/README.md

 Use run script.
 You must install qemu-system-i386 as dependency.

 ### I don't want to compile whole toolchain!
-Ok, understable.
+Ok, understandable.
 Wait for release - I am also trying to prepare online build mechanism for my friends and in future alpha/beta testers.